-- 6. Complete the Configure Objects panel - a.
+- \\\\\ 9.
+Complete the Configure Objects panel - \\ a.
 Leave the default value for Namespace, leave blank for BOLocation.
-Note the Operations is not available as there is only one operation Execute for user defined SQL statements. - b.
+Note the Operations is not available as there is only one operation Execute for user defined SQL statements. - \\ b.
 Note that Business Graph is optional It determines if you want to generate business graph or not.
 If the property is checked then business graphs is generated.
 By default, the property is checked.

-- c.
-Click Next - 7.
-Complete Publishing Object Configuration Properties - a.
+- \\ c.
+Click Next - 10.
+Complete Publishing Object Configuration Properties - \\ a.
 Leave the default "With module for use by single application" option in this exercise.

 Note: All IBM WebSphere Adapters are now supported deploying RAR separately.
 To do so, select "With module for use by single application" from the Deploy connector project drop down list.
-If you want the adapter to deployed with the module which is packaged as an Enterprise Archive file (EAR file), then the "Deploy connector with module" check box should be checked.
-Finally, the "Use discovered connection properties" check box should always be checked.
+If you want the adapter to deployed with the module which is packaged as an Enterprise Archive file (EAR file), then the "On Server for use by multiple applications" option should be selected.

-- b.
+- \\ b.
+Clear the check box for Join Global Transaction.
+By clearing it, you are going to run this component in a new global transaction. - \\ c.
 Specify the JAAS Alias security credential as JNDI data source name is optional for Outbound service.
-If you want to use the JNDI name, uncheck the JAAS option. - c.
-Select the radio button to the left of Use discovered connection properties - Database Vendor is pre-populated with value Other (If you were using DB2, Oracle, or MSSQLServer, you see those values instead as specific adapter processing is available with those specific databases.)
+For this lab, you are going to define the data source JNDI name, so clear the JAAS option. - \\ d.
+Under Connection properties of Deployment Properties - Database Vendor is pre-populated with value Other (If you were using DB2, Oracle, or MSSQLServer, you see those values instead as specific adapter processing is available with those specific databases.)

-- d.
-Click on Advanced button for additional properties options - e.
-Optional expand Advanced connection configuration and enter this following value - 1) Data Source JNDI Name: jdbc/Derby XA for JDBC c.
-Click Finish
+- \\ e.
+Click Advanced button for additional properties options - \\ f.
+Optional expand Advanced connection configuration and enter this following value - 1) Data Source JNDI Name: jdbc/Derby XA for JDBC

-Note that if you are using a remote test environment, the values for databaseURL and JdbcDriverClass should be what you filled in earlier for the External Service wizard, not what is pictured below.
+Note: If you are using a remote test environment, the values for databaseURL and JdbcDriverClass should match the values provided earlier during the External Service wizard, not what is pictured below.